Kivi-Vuorilehto/tikawe_boot_sale_website/README.md

 ### Description
 The website is designed to host adverts for boot sales, garage sales or yard sales.

+A user can register an account and log in to the site.
-A user can post a listing on the feed which contains images, title, description, category, price and location.
-Thus others users can look at your items, see where they are sold and go buy them if they wish.
+A user can post a listing on the feed which contains images, a title, a description, a category, a price and a location.
+A feed displays all added listings to all visitors.

-A user can search the feed by category, price, creator username and title.
+A user can filter the feed by category and title.
+A user can sort the feed by price and time.

 Comments can also be left on listings with futher questions to the seller.